Chapter 32 Evaluating a Pre-Test/Post-Test without Control Group Design Using Paired-Samples t-test

 32.1.2.4 Sample Write-Up

-Example 1: The same groups of employees was assessed on the exact same knowledge test before and after completing the same training program; in other words, the employees took part in a pre-test/post-test without control group training evaluation design.
+Example 1: We conducted a study using employees from our organization to determine whether their scores on a safety knowledge test improved after participating in the new safety training program.
+The same groups of employees was assessed on the exact same safety knowledge test before and after completing the same training program; in other words, the employees took part in a pre-test/post-test without control group training evaluation design.
 Because each employee has two scores on the same test (corresponding to the pre-test and post-test), a paired-samples t-test is an appropriate inferential statistical analysis for determining whether the mean of the differences between the sets of pre-test and post-test scores differs from zero.
-More specifically, a paired-samples t-test was used to determine whether there were significant changes within participants in terms of their average test scores from before participating in the training program to after participating.
-The mean of the differences (i.e., before-training scores subtracted from after-training scores) for 25 participants was 19.64 (SD = 11.60), and possible test scores could range from 1 to 100 points, and the paired-samples t-test indicated that this mean of the differences is significantly greater than zero (t = 8.47, p < .01, 95% CI[14.85, 24.43]) and is large in magnitude (d = 1.69).
-In sum, knowledge test scores were found to increase to a significantly significant and large extent from before to after completion of the training.
+More specifically, a paired-samples t-test was used to determine whether there were significant changes within participants in terms of their average safety knowledge test scores from before participating in the training program to after participating.
+The mean of the differences (i.e., before-training scores subtracted from after-training scores) for 25 participants was 19.64 (SD = 11.60), and possible test scores could range from 1 to 100 points, and the paired-samples t-test indicated that this mean of the differences was statistically significantly greater than zero (t = 8.47, p < .01, 95% CI[14.85, 24.43]).
+Given evidence of statistical difference, we computed Cohen’s d as an indicator of practical significance and found that the mean of the differences was large in magnitude (d = 1.69).
+In sum, safety knowledge test scores were found to increase to a significantly significant and large extent from before to after completion of the new safety training program.

 Example 2: A single sample of 30 employees was asked to rate their pay satisfaction and their supervisor satisfaction.
 Here, the same employees rated their satisfaction with two different targets: pay and supervisor.
 Because the same employees rated two different ratings targets, we can classify it as a repeated-measures design, which is amenable to analysis using a paired-samples t-test, assuming the requisite statistical assumptions are met.
 A paired-samples t-test is used to determine whether there the mean of the differences between employees pay satisfaction and supervisor satisfaction differs from zero, and we found that the mean of the differences (M = 2.70, SD = 13.20) did not differ significantly from zero (t = 1.12, p = .27, 95% CI[-2.23, 7.62]) based on this sample of 30 employees.
 Because we did not find evidence of statistical significance, we assume that, statistically, the mean of the differences does not differ from zero, and thus we will not interpret the level of practical significance (i.e., effect size).